aymankhder/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 ## Hackerbot!
 ![small-right](images/skullandusb.svg)

-This exercise involves interacting with Hackerbot, a chatbot who will task you to perform backups and will attack your system.
+This exercise involves interacting with Hackerbot, a chatbot who will task you to monitor the network and will attack your system.
 If you satisfy Hackerbot by completing the challenges, she will reveal flags to you.

 Work through the below exercises, completing the Hackerbot challenges as noted.